ONLYOFFICE/DocumentServer/ROADMAP.md

 ### All editors

 * New options for operations with objects: setting an arbitrary angle for a gradient fill; setting the picker position using a spinner in the fill settings for shapes, Text Art, etc; buttons for adding/removing the current picker; adding a new picker - without changing the current view of the gradient
-* New options for proofing: Editing AutoCorrect options for math equations; recognized fuctions; autoformatting as you type
+* New options for proofing: Editing AutoCorrect options for math equations; recognized functions; autoformatting as you type
 * Icons for context menu
 * New File panel
 * `Help` parameter for plugins